The following people have been significant influences on the development of my worldview and style of working:

 I did my initial training in Clean Language with Penny and James.
 Since then I have trained with them at various NLP related workshops and trainings.
 They are trusted colleagues who I occasionally approach for advice and supervision.

-Michael enjoys mixing and melding different models and theories e.g. the Enneagram, NLP, Hypnotherapy, TA, EFT, Reversal Theory, ACIM, Attachment Theory, Co-counselling, and re-presenting them in ways that have meaning and impact and, most importantly, for him, are of practical use in the real world outside the rarefied atmosphere of the training room or supervision session.
-He appreciates and use models or theories, such as those listed above, for what they can contribute toward making sense of the nonsensical things we’re all capable of saying and doing.
+Michael enjoyed mixing and melding different models and theories e.g. the Enneagram, NLP, Hypnotherapy, TA, EFT, Reversal Theory, ACIM, Attachment Theory, Co-counselling, and re-presenting them in ways that have meaning and impact and, most importantly, for him, are of practical use in the real world outside the rarefied atmosphere of the training room or supervision session.
+He appreciated and used models or theories, such as those listed above, for what they can contribute toward making sense of the nonsensical things we’re all capable of saying and doing.

-Much of what Michael currently believes about our incredible ability to bounce back from terrible, traumatic experiences, he learnt during the eight years or so that he ran an adolescent therapeutic unit in North London.
-What he learned from the hundred or so young men who lived with us during the period he was in charge continues to be a source of inspiration and motivation.
+Much of what Michael currently believed about our incredible ability to bounce back from terrible, traumatic experiences, he learnt during the eight years or so that he ran an adolescent therapeutic unit in North London.

 Juliet specialises in relationship and sexual problems of all kinds.
 If you like it’s marriage guidance counselling, but you don’t need to be married, or need to be straight, to benefit.
 She works with both individuals, and couples.
 Her approach combines the Behavioural Systems method, which was devised at the Maudsley Hospital, with techniques from Neuro-Linguistic Programming (NLP), and the Pesso-Boyden System Psychomotor (PBSP).

-I have attended 2 courses on couple therapy run by Juliet and occasionally consult her for relationship related supervision.
+I have attended a number of courses on couple therapy run by Juliet and occasionally consult her for relationship related supervision.

 I have not met the following people personally – only through their work.